 This gel pack is reusable too, so it can melt and refreeze into slush.

 In theory hand sanitizer gel can be kept cold and still gel-like in the freezer for the same purposes, but you need only a fraction of rubbing alcohol to make the bag.
 Rubbing alcohol is a cheaper practical alternative than using an entire thing of hand sanitizer gel.

 Rubbing alcohol can dissolve already-existing frost, and it is much safer than using hot water (because cold windows can crack from the extreme temperature change).
 So put some rubbing alcohol into a spray bottle, spray, and remove frost with a brush or a rag.
 If your windows are caked with ice, you can pour a bottle of rubbing alcohol onto the ice and use an ice scraper to remove it; it can take time depending on the thickness of the ice, but it certainly reduces the work and hurries the process.

-So those are the strange but effective uses of rubbing alcohol and hand sanitizer that I have personaly used.
-There are certainly other functions that rubbing alcohol can be used for that I have never tried, such as removing ink from frabrics, removing glue from sufaces, and cleaning just about anything.
+So those are the strange but effective uses of rubbing alcohol and hand sanitizer that I have personally used.
+There are certainly other functions that rubbing alcohol can be used for that I have never tried, such as removing ink from fabrics, removing glue from surfaces, and cleaning just about anything.
 Hand sanitizer can also remove stains and glue residue.
 If anyone discovers a new use for either product, please share below.